 Where one spouse is a U.S. citizen or resident and the other is a nonresident alien who becomes a resident during the tax year, the couple may make a special election to file a joint return for that year and be taxed on their worldwide income.
 Thereafter, neither spouse may make the election again even if married to a new spouse.
-Tests for determining status as a resident or nonresident alien are at 1.18.
+See the tests for determining status as a resident or nonresident alien (1.18).